What Happens When the Government Breaks Securities Laws)

 In announcing the settlement, the SEC’s Director of Enforcement said, ‘The State of New Jersey didn’t give its municipal investors a fair shake, withholding and misrepresenting pertinent information about its financial situation.”

 The case has been settled and although New Jersey admitted no wrongdoing, they also promised to not violate the law again.

 This case highlights what many savvy investors already know – anyone can find themselves a victim of investment fraud.
 Always do your own due diligence before investing.
 As folks who purchased New Jersey government issued bonds just learned, sometimes you can’t even always trust the government.

-The attorneys at Mahany & Ertl, LLC help victims of investment frauds recover their hard-earned monies.
-Whether you were defrauded by an individual or business,, the fraud recovery and asset recovery lawyers at Mahany & Ertl can help you.
+The attorneys at Mahany Law help victims of investment frauds recover their hard-earned monies.
+Whether you were defrauded by an individual or business, the fraud recovery lawyers at Mahany Law can help you.
 Our anti fraud practice includes legal malpractice, accounting malpractice, investment frauds and securities arbitrations.
-We are located in Milwaukee, Wisconsin and have helped fraud victims throughout the United States.
+We are located in Milwaukee, Wisconsin with attorneys around the nation including Florida, Maryland / Washington DC, Texas and Michigan.
+We have helped fraud victims throughout the United States.